majakudlicka/Gallant/README.md

 - If you want your code to execute immediately, do not put a semicolon at the end.
 Alternatively you can also hit Enter twice.
 - If you wish to use emoji in your code, you have following options:
    1. Copy and paste it from somewhere
    2. Write a text representation of the emoji.
-For example, ":grapes:" for 🍇
+For example, `:grapes:` for 🍇
    3. Start the line with `:emoji` followed by the name of the emoji you are looking for (for example `:emoji cat`) and hit Enter.
 This will trigger a simple emoji search tool.
 Respond by typing the number of emoji you wish to choose.
 The emoji will get copied to your clipboard and you can then paste it whenever you wish.

 Have fun!

-### Read code from a file
+## Read code from a file

 In order to process a code from a file, `npm run load [path to file]`.
 For example, from the root directory `npm run load src/code-samples/sample1.csv`.
 File is expected to be in csv format.